Lost in Translation: Simulation-Informed Bayesian Inference Improves Understanding of Molecular Motion From Neutron

 Given the LET data, the full posterior distribution for the anisotropic analytical model was also found.
 All three experimental diffusion coefficients differ slightly from those obtained from the MD simulation, with the experiment showing faster Fickian diffusion and parallel rotational diffusion, and slower perpendicular rotational diffusion.
-The marginal posterior distribution for the Fickian self-diffusion coefficient is shown in \cref{fig:hist}a, with a mean and $1\sigma$ credible interval of $\qty{0.182 \pm 0.002}{\angstrom\squared\per\pico\second}\unskip$.
-This value agrees well with previous QENS analysis~\cite{Kikuchi2023}, which found the self diffusion coefficient to be $\sim\qty{0.16}{\angstrom\square\per\pico\second}$ and other experimental measurements, such as the $\qty{0.18}{\angstrom\squared\per\pico\second}$ from PFG-NMR measurements~\cite{Kasahara2010}.
+The marginal posterior distribution for the Fickian self-diffusion coefficient is shown in \cref{fig:hist}a, with a mean and $1\sigma$ credible interval of $ \qty{0.182 \pm 0.002}{\angstrom\squared\per\pico\second}\unskip\unskip \unskip $.
+This value agrees well with previous QENS analysis that found the self diffusion coefficient to be $\sim\qty{0.16}{\angstrom\squared\per\pico\second}$~\cite{Kikuchi2023} and other experimental measurements, such as the $\qty{0.186}{\angstrom\squared\per\pico\second}$ at \qty{288.2}{\kelvin}~\cite{Collings1970}.